 #1 The big CLAMP cross-over is… meh

 Tsubasa Reservoir is a genre-hopping fantasy story about a princess who has lost her memories, which have taken the shape of feathers and were spread across various dimensions.
-Together with a group of friends, she journeys between these worlds to collect them and foil the ambitions of the evil villains who caused all this to begin with.
+Together with a group of friends, she journeys between these worlds to collect them again While also attempting to foil the ambitions of the villains who caused all this to begin with.

-It’s a fascinating story that has a lot of opportunities to remain fresh, as each story arc sees the cast travel to another world and having to learn how that world operates.
+It’s a promising story that has a lot of opportunities to remain fresh.
+Each story arc sees the cast travel to another world and having to learn how that world operates.
 It’s just a shame that such an interesting concept is then filled in with pandering cameos of familiar CLAMP characters.
 Rather than explore a new setting with new faces, the princess in this story is Sakura and the male protagonist is Syoaran, who also served as the protagonist duo in CLAMP’s Cardcaptor Sakura.
-Truly, if you look up a list of all the recurring characters and plot devices, it’s absolutely staggering to behold, and that both overshadows Tsubasa‘s own achievements, while also retroactively souring memories of the stories these elements were borrowed from.
+Truly, if you look up a list of all the recurring characters and plot devices, it’s absolutely staggering to behold.
+That both overshadows Tsubasa‘s own achievements, while also retroactively souring memories of the stories these elements were borrowed from.

 Tsubasa had every opportunity to be a cool fantasy story, but as it stands, it feels more like fan-fiction.

 #2 Yuki Kajiura is too good for this

 Everybody loves Yuki Kajiura and for damn good reasons too.
 Her music is iconic and her excellent soundtracks have made several anime that more memorable.
 Madoka Magica, Sword Art Online, Madlax, this woman is truly one of the greatest musicians in anime.